Kevin King (American football): Pre-draft

-2017
+Green Bay Packers

-The Green Bay Packers selected King in the second round (33rd overall) of the 2017 NFL Draft.
+The Green Bay Packers selected King in the second round (33rd overall) of the 2017 NFL draft.
 King was the sixth cornerback drafted in 2017.
 Packers director of football operations Eliot Wolf commented that he was excited to add someone with King's size to the team and that he was expected to come in and compete for a starting job right away.

-On May 11, 2017, the Green Bay Packers signed King to a four-year, $7.08 million contract that includes $4.67 million guaranteed and a signing bonus of $3.28 million.
+On May 11, 2017, the Packers signed King to a four-year, $7.08 million contract that includes $4.67 million guaranteed and a signing bonus of $3.28 million.

 King was not able to attend organized team activities due to the leagues policy on colleges that followed the quarters system.
 Rookies are not able to join their team until their college has concluded their final semester.
 During that time frame, he worked heavily with cornerbacks coach Joe Whitt to get up to speed on the playbook over the phone and via Skype.
 Throughout training camp, King competed to a starting cornerback against Damarious Randall, Davon House, Quinten Rollins, and LaDarius Gunter.
 Head coach Mike McCarthy named King the fourth backup cornerback on the depth chart to start the regular season, behind Davon House, Damarious Randall, and Quinten Rollins.

-He made his professional regular season debut in the Green Bay Packers’ season-opening 17–9 victory against the Seattle Seahawks.
+He made his professional regular season debut in the Packers’ season-opening 17–9 victory against the Seattle Seahawks.
 On September 24, 2017, King earned his first career start after Davon House was sidelined due to a quadriceps injury.
 King finished the Packers’ 27–24 win against the Cincinnati Bengals with a season-high seven combined tackles (five solo).
 King was inactive for the Packers’ Week 6 loss at the Minnesota Vikings after suffering a concussion the previous game.
 He was sidelined for a Week 11 loss to the Baltimore Ravens due to a shoulder injury.
 He was also sidelined for a Week 13 win against the Tampa Bay Buccaneers after aggravating his shoulder injury.
 On December 6, 2017, the Green Bay Packers officially placed King on injured reserve due a lingering shoulder injury.
 King spent the majority of the season dealing with a shoulder injury that at times prevented him from lifting his arm above his head and that dislocated multiple times during the season.
 The following week, King underwent surgery by Dr. James Andrews to repair a torn labrum in his left shoulder.
 King finished his rookie season in 2017 with 28 combined tackles (22 solo) and five pass deflections in nine games and five starts.